NaviddSaeidii/ML-for-mobile-organic-compounds-adsorption-on-AC-BC/README.md

 3. Supplementary information

 The file `SI_Excel_compounds and adsorption info.xlsx` is included as supplementary data associated with the manuscript.
+## Additional analyses added during manuscript revision

+In response to reviewer comments, additional validation and diagnostic analyses were added in the script:

+`revision_additional_analyses.py`

+This script reproduces the supplementary analyses reported in the revised manuscript and Supporting Information, including:

+- mean bias error (MBE) for the random held-out test set and independent evaluation set
+- standard 10-fold Random Forest cross-validation
+- compound-grouped 10-fold cross-validation using `GroupKFold`
+- PFAS vs. non-PFAS subset performance metrics
+- Mahalanobis-distance applicability-domain analysis for the independent evaluation set
+- limited SVR hyperparameter sensitivity check
+- optional SHAP dependence plot for `delta_PZCpH`

+### How to run

+Place the following files in the same folder as the script:

+- `merged_train_external.csv`
+- `SI_Excel_compounds and adsorption info.xlsx`

 ## Notes